 Queensland experiences tropical and sub-tropical weather and has a large proportion of sunny days.
-Exposure to ultraviolet (UV) radiation is cumulative and can cause sunburn in the short term and over long periods of time can lead to eye damage an increased incidence of skin cancers (including melanoma).
+Exposure to ultraviolet (UV) radiation is cumulative and can cause sunburn in the short term.
+Over long periods of time it can lead to eye damage and an increased incidence of skin cancers (including melanoma).
 Queensland has the highest rate of skin cancer in the world.
 If you live in Queensland, you are at risk of developing skin cancer.

 Examples of skin cancers

 There are three main types of skin cancer named after the type of cell in the skin from which they originate.

 Basal Cell Carcinoma (BCC) is the most common but least dangerous.
 A BCC appears as a lump or scaly area.
 It may be red, pale or pearly in colour or a sore that won't heal.

 Squamous Cell Carcinoma (SCC) is less common than BCCs and not as dangerous as melanoma but may spread to other parts of the body if left untreated.

 Melanoma is the most dangerous type of skin cancer.
 A melanoma appears as a new spot, or an existing spot, freckle or mole that changes and can be anywhere on the body.
 If left untreated, the cancer cells can spread to other parts of the body.
 About 1,200 Australians die every year from melanoma.